Author: Samuel A. Rebelsky

 work timeon international student visas

-International Students: The Career Development Office has a special form for obtaining curricular practical training (whatever that is) for the summer.
+International Students: The Center for Careers, Life, and Service has a special form for obtaining curricular practical training (whatever that is) for the summer.

 For more information and ideas, visit Grinnell's Center for Career, Life, and Service.